 - What critical work are you doing right now?

-- What elements of your work have a lot of moving parts?
+- What elements of your work need to be better understood?

 - What are the individual problems that need to be solved?